 On September 28, 2012, three complaints were filed in the U.S. District Court for the Central District of California against us and certain of our executive officers and one consultant (collectively, the "Defendants") on behalf of certain purchasers of our common stock.
 The complaints have been brought as purported stockholder class actions, and, in general, include allegations that Defendants violated (i) Section 10(b) of the Exchange Act, and Rule 10b-5 promulgated thereunder and (ii) Section 20(a) of the Exchange Act, by making materially false and misleading statements regarding the interim results of our bavituximab Phase II second-line NSCLC trial, thereby artificially inflating the price of our common stock.
 The plaintiffs are seeking unspecified monetary damages and other relief.
 On February 5, 2013, the court consolidated the related actions with the low-numbered case (captioned Anderson v.
 Peregrine Pharmaceuticals, Inc., et al., Case No. 12-cv-1647-PSG (FMOx)).
-After the court issued two separate orders granting the Defendants' two separate motions to dismiss, on May 1, 2014, the court issued a third order granting Defendants' motion to dismiss the plaintiff's opening brief with respect to the appeal is due on November 10, 2014 and the Defendants' answering brief is due on December 10, 2014.
+After the court issued two separate orders granting the Defendants' two separate motions to dismiss, on May 1, 2014, the court issued a third order granting Defendants' motion to dismiss the plaintiff's amended complaint with prejudice.
+On May 29, 2014, the plaintiff filed a notice of appeal with respect to the court's order granting Defendants' motion to dismiss.
+Lead plaintiff's opening brief with respect to the appeal is due on December 15, 2014 and the Defendants' answering brief is due on January 30, 2015.
 We believe that the class action lawsuit is without merit and intend to vigorously defend the action, including seeking dismissal of any amended complaint.